lofic/asciitune/README.md

 `:Arev` create/edit a revision history file for the ascii doc

-`:Abuild` build the pdf document from he ascii doc
+`:Abuild` build the pdf document from the asciidoc

+`:Amin` build the pdf document from the asciidoc (minimalistic : without toc and cover page)

 `:Ashow` show the pdf output